nrasch/Portfolio/System-Code-and-Config-Samples/Code-Samples/Pentaho/README.md

-* Create a `query component` to run the total record count query when the page loads and store the results in the `simple parameter` we created above
+* Create a `query component` to run the total record count query when the page loads and store the results in the `simple parameter` component we created above

 ![Query Component](images/query-component.png)

 ### Create and modify the data table
-Next, I needed to create the data table and add the summary row:
+Next, I needed to create the data table and add the summary row in the UI:

 1. Create a `table component` call it 'facilitySubtotalsTable'